Solving fuzzy linear systems in Gaussian PDMF space: Conclusion and future research

 In this paper, the structure of semi-fuzzy (SFLS) and fully-fuzzy (FFLS) linear systems is addressed with fuzzy numbers in Gaussian-PDMF space $\mathcal{X}$.
 For SFLS, we present the Cramer's rule, show the solution set is a $5(n-R(A))$ dimensional affine space, and give explicit solutions for RREF matrices.
 For FFLS, we also give explicit solutions for fuzzy RREF matrices, adapt the Gaussian elimination method to the system by restricting it to the unit group of ring $\mathcal{X}$, and connect FFLS and SFLS by confining elements of $\bf{\tilde{A}}$ to a subset of $\mathcal{X}$ that forms a field.
-Finally, two numerical examples are given to show the efficiency of our method.
+Two numerical examples are given, and the obtained fuzzy numbers are compared with existing results through graphs, verifying the effectiveness of our method.